browserengineering/book/book/accessibility.md

 [^presentational]: A `<div>` element, for example, is by default presentational (or more precisely, has no semantic role).

-First, not everyone wants a screen reader to be used, so let's bind turning it on to the `ctrl-a` keystroke:
+Let's implement that tree.
+But first, not everyone wants a screen reader to be used, so let's bind turning it on to the `ctrl-a` keystroke:

 ``` {.python}
     while True: